efrederickson/SharpLua/SharpLua.Web/README.txt

 </httpHandlers>

-Copy SharpLua.dll and SharpLua.Web.dll into the bin directory of the web application Then write your LSharp Page as a text file with a *.slua or *.lua extension
+Copy SharpLua.dll and SharpLua.Web.dll into the bin directory of the web application Then write your SharpLua Page as a text file with a *.slua or *.lua extension

 Web context stuff is in the table called 'web'